PART I of 3

 Racism in America has damaged us all.
 It is an epidemic some don’t even know that they’re infected with on one level or another.
 How can one not be with it being pushed through our workplace, through television, and books?
 It negatively affects our viewpoints and perspectives.
 Some of you will see this article as a perfect exemplification of what I’m saying to you today.
 But guess what?
 Because I’m conscious and aware of how my world has broken me, I don’t disagree.
 And that’s what white authors will have to be mindful of if they hope to do an excellent job at writing characters of color.
 They’ll have to master the skill of having both confidence and humility within the same space to make it happen successfully.

-We’ll continue the discussion on Can White Authors Write Characters of Color in the upcoming weeks.
+We’ll continue the discussion on Can White Authors Write Characters of Color next month.
 We’ll pursue the marginally diverse publishing Industry and the prejudices of labeling things like Women’s Fiction and the African-American book section and how that plays a role in or discussion.
-I’ll also share with you my experience in having a best friend who’s Korean and how it relates to the subject at hand when we return with part II this month.
+I’ll also share with you my experience in having a best friend who’s Korean and how it relates to the subject at hand when we return with part II at The Write DNA.

 Until then, be thoughtful, empathetic, and kind to others.
 And always remember, I’m never being mean to you; I just may not be telling you what you want to hear.
 No one grows without first being uncomfortable.